Email & SMS marketing so good, it’s boring

 • Boosts clickthrough rates: The best time of the day to send email messages can vary depending on your audience’s routines and habits.
 Sending emails when they have more time to engage can increase their likelihood of clicking on links and interacting with your content.

-• Improves conversion rates: Even if a recipient opens your email, they’ll only convert to customers if they take an action.
-By timing your emails right, you increase a chance that your emails are not only seen but also acted upon.
+• Improves conversion rates: Even if a recipient opens your email, they’ll only convert to customers if they take action.
+By timing your emails right, you increase the chance that your emails aren’t only seen but also acted upon.

 Most people want the highest opens, but it’s also important to consider the clickthrough rate and conversion rates.

-Takeaway: The middle of the week, Tuesday-Thursday will probably be the best time to send marketing emails for high open rates.
+Takeaway: The middle of the week, Tuesday-Thursday, will likely be the best time to send marketing emails for high open rates.

 The winning days here are much clearer.
-Friday and Sunday are much better for clickthrough rates, with an average of 13.58% and 13.57%, respectively.
+Friday and Sunday are the best for clickthrough rates, with an average of 13.58% and 13.57%, respectively.

-The third-best day of the week for clickthrough rates is Wednesday, which is still in line with our insight above to send emails on Tuesday-Thursday.
+The third-best day of the week for clickthrough rates is Wednesday, which is still in line with our insight above about sending emails on Tuesday-Thursday.

 Monday is the worst day of the week for clickthrough rates, coming in at only 13.07%.